-Resistive fire-rated glass acts as a barrier to block radiant heat, fire, and smoke from travelling within the enclosure, and essentially compartmentalizes the damage.
-That way, occupants will be able to safety chart out an egress route and firefighters are given more time to respond to emergencies.
+The resistive fire-rated glass acts as a barrier to block radiant heat, fire, and smoke from travelling within the enclosure, and essentially compartmentalizes the damage.
+That way, occupants will be able to safely chart out an egress route and firefighters are given more time to respond to emergencies.

 Apart from its pragmatic aspects, resistive fire-rated glass also lends itself well to the visual appeal of the enclosure.
 How so?
 Well, it allows plenty of natural daylight to flood into the enclosure, creating a warm and vibrant atmosphere.

 Fire-Protective Glass: This stops fire and smoke (but not radiant heat) from moving between different rooms or levels in your facility.
 There is still a danger of items spontaneously combusting when exposed to radiant heat, even if the glass separates these items from the fire.